Top 5 Remote Virtual Assistant Jobs

 There you have it, friends.

-These are my personal favorite top five virtual assistant services you can start TODAY.
+These are my personal favorite top five remote virtual assistant jobs you can start TODAY.

 Maybe you’re wondering WHERE you can find jobs like these?!